HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 3.1.0 </span> CDS Discovery
 {:.no_toc}

 Prior to a hook trigger and subsequent processes, the EHR MUST initiate a CDS Discovery (Figure 1).
-CDS Discovery is to identify CDS Services and obtain associated prefetch templates.
+CDS Discovery is to identify CDS services and obtain associated prefetch templates.
 A prefetch template is a dictionary of read and search requests for needed resources of a particular service.
-The PDDI CDS Service MAY provide a prefetch template for each service, and the EHR SHOULD populate prefetch templates with relevant patient data for the anticipated CDS Hook request.
+The PDDI CDS service MAY provide a prefetch template for each service, and the EHR SHOULD populate prefetch templates with relevant patient data for the anticipated CDS Hook request.

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 2: CDS Service Discovery </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 1: CDS Service Discovery </strong></figcaption>
   <img src="assets/images/Discover_CDS_Service.png" class="figure-img img-responsive img-rounded center-block" alt="Discover_CDS_Service.png" />
 </figure>